 Currently County School station is not yet re-connected to the rest of the railway and has no standard-gauge trains serving it.

-A miniature railway, run by the North Norfolk Model Engineering Club is being developed on the site and is planned to open to the public on Sundays in July and August between 11am and 4pm.
+The Wensum Valley Miniature Railway, run by the North Norfolk Model Engineering Club is open to the public on Sundays in July and August between 11am and 4pm.

 Opening dates and times: Station is viewable all year round.
-Tearoom open on Fridays, Saturdays and Sundays when good weather permits (currently outside tables only)
+Tearoom open on Fridays, Saturdays and Sundays when good weather permits between 12noon and 3pm.

 Arriving by car: Located on the B1110 between Guist and North Elmham, a brown tourist sign will point you towards the station.
 A small carpark is available here.
 Satnav: NR20 5LE.